bvanbreukelen/Ender3v2Precompiled/README.md

 I compiled both for 4.2.2 and 4.2.7 (as this is a simple thing requiring only one small change in the configuration.h file).

-Again, big thanks to Jacob Myer!!!
+Again, big thanks to Jacob Myers!!!